Does Not Wearing a Seatbelt Affect Your Car Accident Injury Claim?

-Can you recover money for your injuries in Texas if you weren’t wearing your seat-belt when the auto accident happened?
-Find out the answer to that and other questions in this post.
+Can you recover money for your injuries in Texas if you weren’t wearing your seatbelt when the auto accident happened?

 Getting in an automobile accident causes a thousand questions to race through your head.
 And you know law is complex.
 So it’s possible many things will come up that you didn’t even know to think of.

 Here are some Plain English answers to 6 common questions:

 Can I still recover money if I wasn’t wearing my seatbelt and the other driver was at fault?

 Yes you can.
 Some states don’t let you recover money at all.
 But in Texas, the Supreme Court is more sensible than that and ruled in 2015 the amount you can recover, but it can be reduced.